Back to top

 You can find the Knox white papers in the Knox Admin Guide.

-See Knox version mapping for the most up to date comparison.
-To check the SDK version on your device, click Settings > About Phone > Software > Information > Knox > Version.
+See Knox version mapping for the most up-to-date comparison.
+To check the Knox SDK version on your device, tap Settings > About Phone > Software > Information > Knox > Version.

 You can check the type of firmware by using this adb shell command: C:\Program Files\Android\android-sdk\platform-tools>adb shell